aspc/5C-Ride-Share/README.md

 # To-do

+- Remove users from other rides once they join a ride (i.e. prevent users from joining multiple rides)
+- Change table headings and datetimes displayed on "your rides" page
 - Styling
+  - Change font colour of dropdowns in forms
 - Make sure user auth and ride creation/commenting works with CAS
 - Update comments
   - Sort comments in reverse chronological order